FlorianSchepers/Meminto/README.md

 cd Meminto
 ```
 #### Install requirements
-I recommended to use a Python version >=3.10.<br>
+I recommend to use a Python version >=3.10.<br>
 Next, install the requirements from `requirements.txt`.
-I recommended to use some kind of virtual environment.
+I recommend to use some kind of virtual environment.
 You could for example use `pipenv` (https://pypi.org/project/pipenv/):<br>
 ```shell
 pip install --user pipenv #Install pipenv pipenv install #Create an new environment